 ● Breithorn (4,164m).
 The Breithorn may be the highest of the summits listed here but the fact that the Klein Matterhorn cable car takes you to over 3,800m actually makes this the easiest of the three.
 It’s still a tough challenge, but the unrivalled view of the Matterhorn more than makes up for the effort.

 One of the great things about mountaineering in the Alps is that you just never know what’s going to happen.
-Don’t worry about whether you make it to the top of a 4,000er on your first attempt, because whether you do or not, you’ll learn a huge amount from just trying.
+Don’t worry about whether you make it to the top of your first 4,000m peak, because whether you do or not, you’ll learn a huge amount from just trying.
 I’m sure that we all remember an adventure that didn’t go to plan but that’s how you learn and do a better job next time.
 If you don’t quite make the summit, don’t lose heart!
 The mountains will be there next year and you’ll be much better prepared to tackle them with a bit of experience under your belt.

 So there we have it – a bit of honing skills and fitness and before you know it you could be sitting on top of an alpine giant, staring at a lifetime of future adventures.
 One word of warning though; 4,000ers are addictive and there are 82 to tick off!
 Better get started.